The information in this article applies to:

 To create a CAD detail from an elevation view

-Click on the name of your new CAD Detail.
-Its name will begin with "Elevation" followed by a number, it will be indicated as open under the Open column.
+- Click on the name of your new CAD Detail.
+Its name will begin with "Elevation" followed by a number and it will be indicated as open under the Open column

-Click OK to close the CAD Detail Management dialog, as well, and return to your CAD Detail.
+- Click OK to close the CAD Detail Management dialog and return to your CAD Detail

 CAD Detail from View creates a line-based 2D drawing based on the current view and places it in a CAD Detail window.
 This drawing is saved with the plan file but is not linked to the 3D model in any way.
 Future changes made to the original view will not be reflected in the CAD Detail.
 When this occurs, you will need to create a new CAD Detail, so it is best to create details only when your plan is near completion.

-Often, an elevation view contains more information than is needed for a cabinet detail.
+An elevation view often contains more information than is needed for a cabinet detail.

 To trim a CAD drawing

-In addition to the edit handles, you can use polyline's edit tools to resize, reshape and move it into position.
+- In addition to the edit handles the polyline's edit tools can be used to resize, reshape and move it into position

-This temporary line is called a fence and it will select every line that intersects your polyline and delete the portion of that line that is outside the polyline.
+- This temporary line is called a fence and it will select every line intersecting your polyline and delete the portion of that line that is outside the polyline

-Repeat steps three and four for each edge of the polyline.
+- Repeat steps two and three for each edge of the polyline.